Uh, Minnesota, about that bag you’re holding

-The prospect of a Freedom Industries scenario in Minnesota on the Partridge or Embarrass Rivers, or in the groundwater in the whole area, especially a stubborn, chronic, sulfates or heavy metal problem, ought to dampen your ardor for sulfide mining in Minnesota, friends, especially if you aren’t one of the people protected by “adequate financial assurances.”
+The prospect of a Freedom Industries scenario in Minnesota on the Partridge or Embarrass Rivers (tributaries to the St. Louis River, which empties into Lake Superior), or in the groundwater in the whole area, especially a stubborn, chronic, sulfates or heavy metal problem, ought to dampen your ardor for sulfide mining in Minnesota, friends, especially if you aren’t one of the people protected by “adequate financial assurances.”
 And to repeat myself, that’s everybody.

 There are a couple of gaping holes in the regulatory framework for sulfide mining in Minnesota.
 I’ve just described one of them; more about both of these holes will be forthcoming in another story.